falko-buschke/falko.buschke.github.io/experience/macroecology.md

-# Macroecology of African vertebrates2
+# Macroecology of African vertebrates

 Macroecology is the study of the emergent ecological properties at large spatial and temporal scales.